dalenguyen/firebase-wordpress-docs/docs/firebase-wordpress-integration.rst

     firebase login

-Before deploying any functions, you should create a token for security purpose.
+Since version 0.5.8, before deploying any functions, you should create two tokens for security purpose.
+One for Wordpress dashboard usage, the other is for Wordress frontend.

 .. code-block:: bash

     // Generate random token
     node -e "console.log(require('crypto').randomBytes(20).toString('hex'))"

+    // Set your token to firebase configuration (dashboard token) firebase functions:config:set api.dashboard_token=your-secret-key --project project-name

-    // Set your token to firebase configuration firebase functions:config:set api.token=your-secret-key
+    // Set your token to firebase configuration (frontend token) firebase functions:config:set api.frontend_token=your-secret-key --project project-name

     // Check your api token
-    firebase functions:config:get api.token
+    firebase functions:config:get api --project project-name

 Install packages and build functions.
 I'm using Yarn, you can use npm if you want.